 - Position the mounting gasket between the mounting flange and the burner mounting plate.
-Align the holes in the burner mounting plate with the studs on the mounting flange and bolt securely in place. - Remove the burner drawer assembly or the air tube assembly. - 3.
+Align the holes in the burner mounting plate with the studs on the mounting flange and bolt securely in place. - 2.
+Remove the burner drawer assembly or the air tube assembly. - 3.
 Install the nozzle, refer to Burner data Table 11. - 4.
 Check the electrode settings. - 5.
-Make the electrical connections. - 6.
-Complete oil line connections.
+Make the electrical connections. - Complete oil line connections.

-1.4.1.
+1.5.1.
 Nozzles

 The burner comes equipped with an appropriate nozzle.
-However, if another size or a replacement nozzle is required, use the manufacturer's recommended spray angle, and type a shown in Table 11 and specified pump pressure.
+However, if another size or a replacement nozzle is required, use the manufacturer's recommended spray angle and type as shown in Table 11 and pump pressure as specified.